wazo-platform/wazo-platform.org/content/blog/sprint-review-2209.md

 ## Ongoing Features
 - **Scalability**: Consume events from the bus instead of the Asterisk websocket.
 This will improve the performance of Wazo and allow greater scalability.

-## Community Contributions
-Shout-out to user BnLG for his contributions that helps to make Wazo platform even better:
-- **Security**: Various tweaks to reinforce security in NGINX, making wazo more secure
-- **Phones**: Yealink and Gigaset N510 enhancements

 For more details about the aforementioned topics, please see the [changelog](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D22.09).